The tour for New Zealanders

 Flanders Fields

 This tour gives you the opportunity to make the most of your 48 hour visit to Flanders Fields and focuses on sights of historical importance for the visitor from New Zealand.
 Start your journey at the Messines Tourist information point.
-Visit military cemeteries and monuments, In Flanders Fields Museum, Memorial Museum Passchendaele, the Menin Gate and other points of interest.
+Visit military cemeteries and monuments, In Flanders Fields Museum, Passchendaele Museum, the Menin Gate and other points of interest.

 Day 1